Table Of Contents:

 Travis Scott was never indicted with any criminal charges, and much of this album seems to ignore the tragedy that preceded it, but that does not prevent this from being one of his best projects yet.

-UTOPIA sees Travis Scott in good form, inching closer to the type of artist he’s always tried to be, following in Kanye West’s footsteps.
-Some may criticize the album for sounding somewhat derivative of the works of Ye, and it may not do much to address the Astroworld incident, but overall, it’s a strong project.
+UTOPIA sees Travis Scott with his third great record, inching closer to the type of artist he’s always aspired to be.
+Some may criticize the album for sounding somewhat derivative of the works of Kanye, and it may not do much to address the Astroworld incident, but overall, it’s a strong project with typically killer production and lots of ideas.

 FIN